Virtua Racing: Ports

 GamePro named the Genesis/Mega Drive version the best Genesis game shown at the 1994 Consumer Electronics Show, commenting: "While obviously a great deal of graphic clarity, detail, and color was lost, the game play is stunningly faithful to the coin-op. ... this is the best version [of Virtua Racing] you'll see until Sega's mystery 32-bit home system leaves orbit".
 In their later review, they complimented the game on its inclusion of all the elements of the arcade version aside from the support for up to eight players, and remarked that though the graphics are not as good as the arcade version, they feature faster-moving polygons than any other cartridge game.
-They criticized the audio and low longevity but nonetheless concluded "VR is the best 16-bit racer yet".
-The four reviewers of Electronic Gaming Monthly scored it 31 out of 40 (average 7.75 out of 10).
-Like GamePro, they criticized the audio but held that the game, though not as good as the arcade version, was the best racer yet seen on cartridge-based systems.
-Famitsu magazine scored the Mega Drive version of the game 33 out of 40, calling it a "groundbreaking" port; later in September 1994, their Reader Cross Review gave it an 8 out of 10.
-Diehard GameFan stated that "the speed, graphic intensity and addictive gameplay that made the arcade game a major hit are all included in this awe inspiring release".
+They criticized the audio and low longevity but nonetheless concluded "VR is the best 16-bit racer yet".The four reviewers in Electronic Gaming Monthly criticized the audio but held that the game, though not as good as the arcade version, was the best racer yet seen on cartridge-based systems.
+Famitsu magazine scored the Mega Drive version of the game 33 out of 40, calling it a "groundbreaking" port; Diehard GameFan stated that "the speed, graphic intensity and addictive gameplay that made the arcade game a major hit are all included in this awe inspiring release".
 Mega placed the game at number 4 in their Top Mega Drive Games of All Time.

 GamePro gave the 32X version a highly positive review, stating that it successfully addressed the Genesis version's longevity problem with its new cars and new tracks.
 They also praised the improved graphics, details, and controls, and the retention of on-the-fly view switching even in two-player split-screen mode.
 Next Generation reviewed the 32X version of the game, Virtua Racing Deluxe, and stated that "VR Deluxe is a near-perfect conversion of a game that's still fun to play".